darebrawley/mip653/_projects/syllabus.md

 Geographic Information Systems is not a software.
 As such this course will not seek to provide students with proficiency in a particular software platform.

-Tutorial resources will be primarily provided for the QGIS 3.10.
+Tutorial resources will be primarily provided for QGIS 3.10.
 This is an open source software program for geographic analysis that runs on Windows, Mac, and Linux operating systems.
 All students will be expected to download and install QGIS 3.10.
 Documentation for QGIS is available [here](https://docs.qgis.org/3.10/en/docs/index.html), and a training manual with good basic tutorials is available [here](https://docs.qgis.org/3.10/en/docs/training_manual/).

 ESRI ArcGIS Pro is another software tool for work with geographic information systems.
 This is a proprietary software available to you via remote desktop to NJIT computer labs.
 Suggested tutorials in ArcGIS [published by ESRI](https://www.esri.com/en-us/arcgis/products/arcgis-pro/resources) will be made available throughout the semester in connection with relevant course topics.
 Students are encouraged to develop familiarity with ArcGIS Pro.